Negotiation Secrets to Help You Land a Higher Starting Salary

 That said, don’t assume that what you hear is the whole truth.
 Even if your cubicle neighbor is scrupulously honest while reporting his pay, you won’t know the full context.
 He might have a hot skill that you currently lack, or several years of experience in a related field that makes him more valuable to the team.

 To compare apples to apples, you need to look at vetted salary data from thousands of anonymous respondents who have no reason to stretch the truth.
 That’s where online salary calculators and surveys come in handy.
 Use these to compare your salary to that of peers with similar skills and experience.
+Take the time to research what is a good salary for someone with your career credentials.

 3. Salary offers should never be based on salary history…